KobeRiddle-dev/TimeIsMoney/README.md

 ### Technical Documentation
 * CPP_Card.cpp
 > Authored by: Ronald Foster
+>
 > This has logic for setting the texture and number of a Card Blueprint.
 It also has accessible vars for retrieving the suit and number of a card.

-•	BP_Card
+* BP_Card
-    o	Authored by: Ronald
+> Authored by: Ronald
+>
-    o	This has as static mesh with the suit and number of our cards.
+> This has as static mesh with the suit and number of our cards.
 It has functionality for changing both the suit and number via CPP_Card method calls.

 •	CPP_Card_Deck.cpp
     o	Authored by: Ronald Foster, Tyler Kendall, AJ Kennedy